Sonia Sotomayor: Judgeship

 Sotomayor was a member of the Second Circuit Task Force on Gender, Racial and Ethnic Fairness in the Courts.
-In October 2001, she presented the annual Judge Mario G. Olmos Memorial Lecture at UC Berkeley School of Law; titled "A Latina Judge's Voice"; it was published in the Berkeley La Raza Law Journal the following spring.
+In October 2001, she presented the annual Judge Mario G. Olmos Memorial Lecture at UC Berkeley School of Law; titled "A Latina Judge's Voice"; it was published in the Berkeley La Raza Law Journal in 2002.
 In the speech, she discussed the characteristics of her Latina upbringing and culture and the history of minorities and women ascending to the federal bench.
 She said the low number of minority women on the federal bench at that time was "shocking".
 She then discussed at length how her own experiences as a Latina might affect her decisions as a judge.
 In any case, her background in activism did not necessarily influence her rulings: in a study of 50 racial discrimination cases brought before her panel, 45 were rejected, with Sotomayor never filing a dissent.
 An expanded study showed that Sotomayor decided 97 cases involving a claim of discrimination and rejected those claims nearly 90 percent of the time.
 Another examination of Second Circuit split decisions on cases that dealt with race and discrimination showed no clear ideological pattern in Sotomayor's opinions.

-In the Court of Appeals seat, Sotomayor gained a reputation for vigorous and blunt behavior toward lawyers appealing before her, sometimes to the point of brusque and curt treatment or testy interruptions.
-She was known for extensive preparation for oral arguments and for running a "hot bench", where judges ask lawyers plenty of questions.
+On the Court of Appeals, Sotomayor gained a reputation for vigorous and blunt behavior toward lawyers, sometimes to the point of brusque and curt treatment or testy interruptions.
+She was known for extensive preparation for oral arguments and for running a "hot bench", where judges ask lawyers many questions.
 Unprepared lawyers suffered the consequences, but the vigorous questioning was an aid to lawyers seeking to tailor their arguments to the judge's concerns.
 The 2009 Almanac of the Federal Judiciary, which collected anonymous evaluations of judges by lawyers who appear before them, contained a wide range of reactions to Sotomayor.
 Comments also diverged among lawyers willing to be named.
 Attorney Sheema Chaudhry said, "She's brilliant and she's qualified, but I just feel that she can be very, how do you say, temperamental."
 Defense lawyer Gerald B. Lefcourt said, "She used her questioning to make a point, as opposed to really looking for an answer to a question she did not understand."
-In contrast, Second Circuit Judge Richard C. Wesley said that his interactions with Sotomayor had been "totally antithetical to this perception that has gotten some traction that she is somehow confrontational."
-Second Circuit Judge and former teacher Guido Calabresi said his tracking showed that Sotomayor's questioning patterns were no different from those of other members of the court and added, "Some lawyers just don't like to be questioned by a woman.
+In contrast, Second Circuit Judge Richard C. Wesley said his interactions with Sotomayor had been "totally antithetical to this perception that has gotten some traction that she is somehow confrontational."
+Second Circuit Judge and former teacher Guido Calabresi said his tracking showed that Sotomayor's questioning patterns were no different from those of other members of the court, adding, "Some lawyers just don't like to be questioned by a woman.
 [The criticism] was sexist, plain and simple."

-Sotomayor's law clerks regarded her as a valuable and strong mentor, and she said that she viewed them like family.
+Sotomayor's law clerks regarded her as a valuable and strong mentor, and she said she viewed them like family.